 The Natural Park of Sintra-Cascais offers an incredible diversity of landscapes, including dunes, forests, small lakes, and a beautiful rugged coastline with rocky cliffs.

-Furthermore, it is home to astonishing beaches and the westernmost point of the European continent, Cabo da Roca.
+Furthermore, it is home to astonishing beaches and the European continent's westernmost point, Cabo da Roca.

-This wild and rugged headland was believed to be the edge of the world up until the late 14th century.
+This wild and rugged headland was believed to be the world's edge up until the late 14th century.
 The isolated atmosphere is enhanced by a desolate scenery, raging Atlantic Ocean waves, and windswept cliffs.
-Visitors can hike on the spectacular coastal paths (be cautious there are some blustery winds), admire the stunning views and look at the lighthouse (unfortunately not open to the public).
+Visitors can hike on the spectacular coastal paths (be cautious.
+There are some blustery winds), admire the stunning views, and look at the lighthouse (unfortunately not open to the public).